 To become a Key Word Sign Presenter, there is a 4 day training course followed by a supervised workshop.
 To attend presenter training, there is an application process which is evaluated by the committee.
 You need to attend a 1-day Basic KWS workshop before applying.
 The training course is intensive and includes lectures with assessment tasks.
 Topics covered include introduction to communication, augmentative and alternative communication, current research issues, teaching techniques, adult learning and sign production.
 Presenter training is open to anyone who feels they have an appropriate amount of background knowledge to be able to present the information in a Basic workshop.
 The supervised workshop must be completed with 12 months of completing the training.
 News about presenter training will be posted on state websites and via Facebook.
 Please join and monitor these pages for information.

 This webinar is for Key Word Sign/Makaton Presenters only.

 In this seminar a review of the research evidence that supports the use of Key Word Sign and gesture with different client populations will be presented.
 Key messages will be shared with an emphasis on strategies for translating evidence into practice within local settings.
 The International Classification of Functioning Disability and Health (ICF) and Janice Light’s framework of Communicative Competence will be offered as the basis of a discussion about selection and measurement of functional communication outcomes and facilitation of participation.
 Opportunity for questions and comments will be provided.

-This workshop is part of the annual accreditation process for all current Key Word Sign presenters.
-Attendance at this webinar is essential if you want to be accredited for the 2017 financial year.
-Accreditation involves attendance at this webinar and submission of a short video which demonstrates your fluency and accuracy.
+This workshop is part of the annual certificate of currency process for all current Key Word Sign presenters.
+Attendance at this webinar is essential if you want to receive certificate of currency for the 2017 financial year.
+You will also be required to submit a short video which demonstrates your fluency and accuracy.

 For more information